 In 1984, three juvenile court judges were moved to action by the vulnerability of the abused, abandoned, and neglected children passing through their courtrooms every day.
 Helpless and frightened, many of these children were in need of medical care, clothing, and other basic necessities.
 Recognizing these needs, the judges organized a group of volunteers to administer a small fund of donations and fines.
 Later on, Voices For Children Foundation was born as the fundraising arm of the 11th Judicial Circuit Guardian ad Litem Program.

-For almost 30 years, Voices For Children Foundation has worked hard to ensure that every abused, abandoned, and neglected child in Miami-Dade County has an adult advocating for their best interests in court and that financial assistance and other resources are available to meet their needs.
+For over 30 years, Voices For Children Foundation has worked hard to ensure that every abused, abandoned, and neglected child in Miami-Dade County has an adult advocating for their best interests in court and that financial assistance and other resources are available to meet their needs.

 The 11th Judicial Circuit Guardian ad Litem Program recruits, trains, supports, and supervises court-appointed adults to represent the best interests of Miami-Dade’s abused, abandoned, and neglected children in dependency court proceedings.
 Guardians ad Litem serve as the “voice” of abused, abandoned, or neglected children in juvenile court.